MIDS-scaling-up/v2/week07/README.md

-# Lecture 2: The Cloud
+# Lecture 7: DL 201: Object Detection Networks and RNNs

-In this lecture, we will talked about Clouds in general and the Cloud that we will be using, the IBM Softlayer Cloud, in particular
+In this lecture, TBD

 ## Reading: